MAMDANI’S ILL-ADVISED PLAN FOR NYC’S HOMELESS

 Prior to 1942, Thanksgiving was not celebrated as an official national holiday.
 Rather, it was celebrated periodically by proclamation.
 For example, during the Revolutionary War the Continental Congress established days of “prayer, humiliation and thanksgiving” each year.
 In 1777 George Washington proclaimed a day of Thanksgiving to celebrate the colonists’ victory at Saratoga.
 Following independence, various Presidents continued the practice of issuing proclamations periodically.

 The practice of annual Presidential Proclamations continued until 1939.
 That year, FDR broke the tradition.
 November had five Thursdays that year instead of the usual four.
 FDR figured that if the holiday were celebrated on the 4th Thursday it would provide a much-needed boost to the economy by enabling merchants to sell more goods before Christmas.
-(Even then, Thanksgiving was the unofficial start of the Christmas holiday shopping season.)
-Typically, this action precipitated a spat between the GOP and Dems in Congress.
+(Even then Thanksgiving had become the unofficial beginning of the Christmas holiday shopping season.)
+Predictably, this action precipitated a spat between the GOP and Dems in Congress.
 GOP congressmen viewed it as an insult to President Lincoln and continued to consider the last Thursday to be the holiday, so there were two Thanksgiving celebrations in 1939, 1940 and 1941, a “Democrat” one on the 4th Thursday and a “Republican” one on the last Thursday.
 The individual states split the dates (only in America!).

 Finally, in 1941 everyone got in sync.
 On December 26, 1941 FDR signed a bill into law that decreed that Thanksgiving would be celebrated on the 4th Thursday of November, a practice that has continued to this day.